 Chances are that you already recognise the value of UGC video when it comes to learning content.
 It’s a brilliant and versatile medium for grasping and keeping audience attention.
 As well as a useful media format to include as part of individual learning programmes, it can also support wider business priorities such as culture change, digital transformation, future skills and more.

-Equally, the concept of user-generated content has probably started to enter your field of view.
+Equally, the concept of UGC video has probably started to enter your field of view.
 Learning content produced by your people, for your people.

 Why introduce user-generated content to your business?

 One of the biggest cultural changes enabled by ubiquitous internet access, smartphones and social networks is the accelerated use and acceptance of user-generated content.
 It’s widely used to support decision making and learning in our personal lives.
 And, people trust it.
 A recent report from Stackla highlights the importance of user-generated content when building trust and authenticity with audiences, for example:

 - Consumers are 2.4x more likely to say user-generated content is authentic compared to brand-created content.

 - 90% of consumers say authenticity is important when deciding which brands they like and support.

 If you’re trying to build trust in your L&D team and evolve a continuous, self-driven learning culture, then UGC video is one of the best ways to support this.